dangminhduc/aws-solution-architecture-professional-note/README.md

   - The Tape Gateway provides your backup application with an iSCSI virtual tape library (VTL) interface, consisting of a virtual media changer, virtual tape drives, and virtual tapes.
 Virtual tapes are stored in Amazon S3 and can be archived to Amazon S3 Glacier or Amazon S3 Glacier Deep Archive.
 - To switch role between accounts, either switch directly from AWS console once you logged in or using the switch role page that came from email sent by the administrator.
 The link can be found found when the target role is created.
 - In SQS the visibility time out can be set either via queue's default setting or individually for every message.
+- You can use intrinsic functions only in specific parts of a CloudFormation template.
+Currently, you can use intrinsic functions in resource properties, outputs, metadata attributes, and update policy attributes.
+You can also use intrinsic functions to conditionally create stack resources.
+- System Manager managed EC2 and non-EC2 instance via SSM Agent, and it free of charge on standard tier(up to 1000 instances).
+- State Manager vs Maintenance Windows:
+  - State Manager sets and maintains the targeted state configuration for managed nodes and AWS resources within your AWS account.You can define combinations of configurations and targets as association objects.
+State Manager is the recommended capability if you want to maintain all managed nodes in your account in a consistent state, use Amazon EC2 Auto Scaling to generate new nodes, or have strict compliance reporting requirements for the managed nodes in your account.
+  - A maintenance window takes one or more actions on AWS resources within a given time window.
+You can define a single maintenance window with start and end times.
+You can specify multiple tasks to run within this maintenance window.
+-